New Media

 Digg relaunches, takes archives offline

-by John on August 1, 2012
+August 1, 2012 John 1

 After a complete change in ownership, Digg is back online with a brand new design that completely unpublishes all of the 14,000,000 URLs Google previously had indexed on the domain.
 While the effects of these changes for Digg’s declining user-base and Google’s search results have yet to be seen, it is certain that the latest big splash is going to cause some waves in the online ecosystem.
 While the new Digg hasn’t exploded on to the scene as a superstar, but it isn’t inspiring the same kind of anger as earlier updates had.
 Will apathy be good enough to keep this one-time powerhouse online?